stubma/cocos2dx-classical/README.md

 * Lua related
 	* quick 3.x binding generator is migrated and renamed to autolua.
 Engine lua binding is completely generated.
 If you want to re-generate it, you can execute ```./autolua.py cocos2dx.conf``` in autolua folder
 	* lua and luajit are both precompiled, by default we use luajit. if you want to use lua, you can modify scripting/lua/Android.mk(for android) or cocos2dx/proj.ios/cocos2dx.xcodeproj(for ios)
 	* HelloLua project is debugged and fine.
-In Android, I use gradle to package HelloLua, so you may need change sdk.dir/ndk.dir in local.properties
+In Android, I use gradle to package HelloLua
 	* Cocos2dxLuaLoader is modified so that it will try to load lua script from ~/Library(for iOS) or internal files director(for Android) first.
 If not found, load from app bundle.
 	* use ccScriptFunction struct to replace int handler, modified all related code.
 So now it is easy to access self in script callback.
 	* adding more shared library, in scripting/lua/script